Xuexia7023/Texton-Map-Generation-/README.md

 </ol>
 <br> FLAG: 1 - to compute kmeans centers, 0 - to generate texton map
 <br> k: no of dictionary words,
-<br> N: Num of training images to use (here between 1 and 50)
+<br> N: Num of training images to use (here between 1 and 50) <br>
+<em> <u> The folder in which training images are stored must be in "example_roads/im%d.png" format where %d varies from 1 to N, given above </u></em>
-<br> This code tests for an exact zero difference when we compare two images (Image1, Image2), i.e, Image, 'Image1',
+<p> This code tests for an exact zero difference when we compare two images (Image1, Image2), i.e, Image, 'Image1',
-<br> with a 180 degree rotated version of itself, 'Image2'.
+ with a 180 degree rotated version of itself, 'Image2'.</p>
-<br> TM2, TM1 are the texton Maps generated for these images(Image1, Image2) where the texton map is flipped as well.
+<p> TM2, TM1 are the texton Maps generated for these images(Image1, Image2) where the texton map is flipped as well.</p>
-<br> The file tm.txt stores all the image values, texton Map values and the difference between the two texton maps.
+<p> The file tm.txt stores all the image values, texton Map values and the difference between the two texton maps. </p>
-<br> The file FR.txt gives the filter responses for every training and testing image.
+<p> The file FR.txt gives the filter responses for every training and testing image. </p>